 There is actually no hard and fast retirement age in Australia.
-For most people, the point at which they call it a day and retire from the workforce is generally determined by a few factors:
+For most people, the point at which they call it a day and retire from the workforce is generally determined by a couple of factors:

 Generally, you must reach what’s called your ‘preservation age’ before you can access your super.
 You can use the following table to work out your preservation age, which depends on your date of birth.

 |Date of Birth||Preservation Age|